tandeshao/tp/docs/UserGuide.md

 ## 2. Quick start
 ### 2.1.
 Installation
-1. Ensure you have Java 11 or above installed in your Computer.
+1. Ensure you have [Java JDK 11](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) or above installed in your Computer.

-2. Download the latest Abπ.jar from [here](https://github.com/AY2122S2-CS2103T-T17-4/tp/releases).
+2. Download the latest Abpi.jar from [here](https://github.com/AY2122S2-CS2103T-T17-4/tp/releases).

-3. Copy the file to the folder you want to use as the home folder for your AddressBook.
+3. Copy the file to the folder you want to use as the home folder for Abπ.

 4. Double-click the file to start the app.
-The GUI similar to below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+After 10 seconds, if the app still did not start, follow these steps:
+   1. Open a shell console, such as command prompt or terminal, and navigate to the folder in step 3.
+   2. Run the “Abpi.jar” file with the "java -jar" command in the shell console to start the app, e.g. java -jar Abpi.jar

    ![Ui](images/ug/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter on your keyboard will open the help window.<br>